williamsteffens/os-challenge-SHAshanties/README.md

 As more and more requests are sent to the server, a queue is inbound to happen.
 At this point, the implementation has to decide on which requests get to be executed first - and by which parameters.
 When a request is recieved it has a priority value attatched to it.
 This indicates the importance of execution and its priority over other requests with lower priority.

-Without any system to prioritize higher priority requests, the execution would be dictated simply by _"First-In-First-Out"_-principle, or **F.I.F.O**, with no regard for prioriisation.
+Without any implemented logic for prioritizing higher priority requests, the execution would be dictated simply by _"First-In-First-Out"_-principle, or **F.I.F.O**, with no regard for prioritization.
 This could impact the overall benchmark performance in regards to a lower _lamba_-value.

+The mindset we had going into this experiment was to improve the performance by building on top of the cache pooled thread server.
+As such, we had already reached 100% reliability, thus the goal for this implementation was to analyse and determine the influence that prioritization had on the request handling.

 **Hypothesis:**